Reference Tests

 Reference Fixtures

-The default configuration provides a single fixture, ref
+The default configuration provides a single fixture, ref.

 To configure a large suite of tests so that tests do not all have to